openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 We are pleased to announce the [openSUSE Board Election 2010](http://en.opensuse.org/openSUSE:Board_election_2010)!
-The Election Committee this year is staffed by: geeko wants you [Stathis Iosifidis](http://en.opensuse.org/User:Diamond_gr) , [Sascha Manns](http://en.opensuse.org/User:saigkill), [Satoru Matsumoto](http://en.opensuse.org/User:HeliosReds), [Thomas Schmidt](http://en.opensuse.org/User:Digitaltomm) The Committee has prepared the timeline for this yearâ€™s election.
-As last year the election process consists of 3 phases: (...)FigureÂ 1, â€œGeeko wants youâ€</blockquote>
+The Election Committee this year is staffed by: geeko wants you [Stathis Iosifidis](http://en.opensuse.org/User:Diamond_gr) , [Sascha Manns](http://en.opensuse.org/User:saigkill), [Satoru Matsumoto](http://en.opensuse.org/User:HeliosReds), [Thomas Schmidt](http://en.opensuse.org/User:Digitaltomm) The Committee has prepared the timeline for this year’s election.
+As last year the election process consists of 3 phases: (...)Figure 1, “Geeko wants you”</blockquote>